Skip to main content

 FFMPEG is very powerful and this is very restricted to our purpose.
 You will definitely use the following commands.

-This command tel you information about microphones, cameras you can capture by FFMPEG
+This command tells you information about microphones, and cameras you can capture by FFMPEG

 ffmpeg -list_devices true -f dshow -i dummy